Negros famine: International, church, and non-governmental support

-Alerted about the crisis by shocking media coverage, a multisectoral effort to mitigate the worst effects of the famine was launched.
+Alerted about the crisis by shocking media coverage, a multisectoral effort was launched to mitigate the worst effects of the famine.
 International relief agencies, local non-governmental organizations, and the Catholic Church conducted feeding programs, mobilized relief drives, and otherwise pitched in to help.

 People Power Revolution and reform through land distribution

 The immediate impacts of the Negros famine were still being felt when Marcos was ousted by the People Power Revolution in 1986.
 Efforts to address hunger and malnutrition continued through the collaboration of the new Philippine government, the Catholic Church, and the international community.

 In the long term, however, the administration of President Corazon Aquino sought to redistribute land through the new Comprehensive Agrarian Reform Law.
-It also put policies in place to diversify agricultural production on the island.
+It also put policies in place to diversify agricultural production on the island by polyculture.
 Under a "60-30-10 plan," 60% of Negros' agricultural lands would continue to be allocated to sugar, while 30% was allocated to other high-value export crops.
 The remaining 10% was earmarked for home gardens and contract growing.